-General George Washington crossed the Delaware River so that his army could attack an isolated garrison of Hessian troops located at Trenton, New Jersey.
-This month, reenactors will do that crossing again (actually twice this month) and it's a part of history I connect with Christmas and New Jersey.
-It is pretty safe to assume that some spying contributed to that surprise victory.
+It is that time of year when you might see a story about reenactments of General George Washington crossing the Delaware River so that his army could attack an isolated garrison of Hessian troops located at Trenton, New Jersey.
+It is history and Christmas and New Jersey.

-I have been watching AMC's television series TURN: Washington's Spies.
-I have always enjoyed studying American history and the Revolutionary War is one of my favorite periods.
+I watched AMC's television series TURN: Washington's Spies. (now on Netflix) and I have always enjoyed studying American history and the Revolutionary War is one of my favorite periods.
 I must credit my 7th grade history teacher in Irvington, Mr. Skirbst, for igniting my interest.
 He railed against the "dry bones" of teaching history as dates and facts and focused on telling stories of the people and places in history.

 Certainly part of my interest in the Revolutionary War was that it was fought in new Jersey and I recognized many of the places mentioned in the textbook.
 Mr. Skirbst would love this show - though he might quibble with any historical inaccuracies or fictional creations.
 Espionage played a big part in the Revolutionary War and the series brings out the idea that George Washington was one of our nation's first spymasters.